 6. We all know busy bags are an amazing way to keep kids occupied, but when it comes to knowing what works in the car, Chasing Cheerios has you covered!

 7. Pick up some gel window clings for your kids to stick on the windows.
-Never heard of them?
-They are AWESOME and they go on (and come off) very easily.
-You can find them at Walmart and Target, or, if you have some time before you travel, you can make your own with this Easy Window Cling Kid’s Craft!
+Don’t have time to buy any before you pile your kids into the car?
+You can make your own with this Easy Window Cling Kid’s Craft!

 9. Make up some of these AWESOME Road Trip Travel Trays.